oskardolch/SteamCAD/docs/BUILD_INSTRUCTIONS.md

 $ make -fmakefile.gcc libdxflib.a
 $ make -fmakefile.gcc main
 ```
+Also follow the more detailed instrcutions in the pdf manual.

 # Windows
 Both the provided MS Windows builds were compiled with MinGW64.
 The tricky part is, that the SteamCAD.exe